facebook/react-native-website/docs/cameraroll.md

 The user's permission is required in order to access the Camera Roll on devices running iOS 10 or later.
 Add the `NSPhotoLibraryUsageDescription` key in your `Info.plist` with a string that describes how your app will use this data.
 This key will appear as `Privacy - Photo Library Usage Description` in Xcode.

+If you are targeting devices running iOS 11 or later, you will also need to add the `NSPhotoLibraryAddUsageDescription` key in your `Info.plist`.
+Use this key to define a string that describes how your app will use this data.
+By adding this key to your `Info.plist`, you will be able to request write-only access permission from the user.
+If you try to save to the camera roll without this permission, your app will exit.

 ### Methods

 * [`saveToCameraRoll`](cameraroll.md#savetocameraroll)